Host setup (manual steps)#

 For the full explanation of non-interactive SSH, the gh sr: remote Linux commands need root… error, NOPASSWD, and verification commands, see Linux SSH user and privileges above.

-• Native mode: Ensure curl and tar are on PATH. gh sr setup may still invoke GitHub’s installdependencies.sh with sudo -n when the SSH user is not root and passwordless sudo is available.
+• Native mode (default): Ensure curl and tar are on PATH. gh sr setup may still invoke GitHub’s installdependencies.sh with sudo -n when the SSH user is not root and passwordless sudo is available.

 Run gh sr doctor after the host is prepared.